dpc10ster/RJafrocBook/docs/09-DBMH-analysis.md

 #>         msT       msR       msC       msTR       msTC       msRC     msTRC
 #> 1 0.5467634 0.4373268 0.3968699 0.06281749 0.09984808 0.06450106 0.0399716
 ```
-After displaying the results of the calculation, the results are compared to those calculated by `RJafroc` function `UtilMeanSquares`.
+After displaying the results of the calculation, the results are compared to those calculated by `RJafroc` function `UtilMeanSquares(dataset02)`.

 ### Significance testing
 If the NH of no treatment effect is true, i.e., if $\sigma_{\tau}^{2}$ = 0, then according to Table 9.1 the following holds (the last term in the row labeled $T$ in Table 9.1 drops out):